Mastering the Cyberpunk Glitch Effect: A Pure CSS Tutorial (Line-by-Line Breakdown)

 text-transform: uppercase;

-letter-spacing: 4px; /* Wide spacing looks more cinematic */
+letter-spacing: 4px; /* Wide tracking reads as cinematic/futuristic */

 font-weight: bold;

-overflow: hidden; /* Hides anything outside the border */
+overflow: hidden; /* Clips pseudo-elements to the button's bounds */

 transition: 0.2s;